Alternative Payment & Advanced Care Model (APCM)

-OPCA developed the Alternative Payment and Advanced Care Model to align payment and transform care and services to promote optimal health and health equity.
+OPCA developed the Alternative Payment and Advanced Care Model (APCM) program in collaboration with the Oregon Health Authority (OHA) and Oregon's community health centers (CHCs) to align payment and transform care to promote optimal health and health equity.

 The payment model of APCM allows care teams to focus on patients instead of visits.